Cosimulation#

 Let’s jump right to building two independent simulations and visualizing the results.

-• independently simulate porosity and permability
+• independently simulate porosity and permeability

 • check the porosity an permeability relationship, the scatter plot.